Misty Copeland's Success and Achievements in Timeline

 In the summer of 2008, Misty Copeland's performances in Don Quixote and Sleeping Beauty at the Metropolitan Opera House were well received.

 During the 2009 Spring ABT season at the Met, Misty Copeland performed Gulnare in Le Corsaire and leading roles in Taylor's Airs and Balanchine's Pas de Deux from Swan Lake.
-In 2009, she also created a role in Aszure Barton's One of Three.
+Late in 2009, she performed in ABT's first trip to Beijing at the new National Center for the Performing Arts and created a role in Aszure Barton's One of Three.

-In 2010, after recovering from a stress fracture, Misty Copeland performed in Birthday Offering at the Met and at the Guggenheim Museum, dancing to David Lang's music.
-She also created the Spanish Dance in ABT artist-in-residence Alexei Ratmansky's new version of The Nutcracker, premiered at the Brooklyn Academy of Music.
+In 2010, after recovering from a stress fracture, Misty Copeland performed in Birthday Offering at the Met and at the Guggenheim Museum danced to David Lang's music.
+She also created the Spanish Dance in Alexei Ratmansky's new version of The Nutcracker.

-On March 29, 2012, Misty Copeland starred in The Firebird, with choreography by Ratmansky, at the Segerstrom Center for the Arts in Costa Mesa, California.
-The Los Angeles Times hailed the performance as one of the year's best dance performances.
+On March 29, 2012, Copeland starred in The Firebird, with choreography by Ratmansky at the Segerstrom Center for the Arts in Costa Mesa, California.
+The performance was hailed by Laura Bleiberg in the Los Angeles Times as one of the year's best dance performances.

-In May 2013, Misty Copeland returned to the stage as the Queen of the Dryads in Don Quixote.
-Nelson George began filming a documentary to capture her comeback.
+In May 2013, after her injury, Copeland returned to the stage dancing the Queen of the Dryads in Don Quixote.
+Nelson George began filming a documentary about her comeback.

 2013: Named National Youth of the Year Ambassador